 2. Reached the age of 18 years

 3.* Hold a current USPA B license or the FAI equivalent

 The best tool is a new online USPA Library,

 programmed by Jen.
 You must be registered in a course to gain access.

 Coach Proficiency Card

 - Skydive Kansas packet, including notes, helpful hints, resources; please download & peruse before your course

 Cost & Location

 Location typically will be at Skydive Kansas in Osage City.
 However, depending on availability, you may host a course at your desired location for the cost of travel and lodging accomodations.

-Training costs $150 per person total for all 3 days of the course.
+For courses with 3 or less candidates, training costs $250 per person total for all 3 days of the course.
+For courses with 4 or more candidates, training costs $150 per person total for all 3 days of the course.
 In addition, you will make at least 2 jumps but up to 4 jumps at the course.
 You are responsible for both the evaluator and your own slot on each jump.
-You are also responsible for paying the USPA rating fee.
+You are also responsible for paying the USPA rating fee of approximately $35.